Rishika-12/STOCKMARKET-PREDICTION-OF-TATA-GLOBAL-BEVARGES-USING-LSTM/README.md

 # STOCKMARKET-PREDICTION-USING-LSTM
-#Prediction of TATA GLOBAL BEVARAGES for next 30 days.
+#Prediction of stock for next 30 days.
 #IMPORTING LIBRARIES
 from matplotlib import pyplot as plt from sklearn import model_selection